opendocsg/slw-judgments-backfill/2013_SGHC_251/report.md

 21     The prosecution also produced statistics that showed that in the ten years since 2003, there were 25 cases of fatal assault committed in the course of robbery.
 Out of these 25 cases, 15 involved groups of at least two or more assailants.
 In 2008, the year in which the present offence took place, there were four cases of fatal assault during robbery by young foreign workers below the age of 30, like the convicted person here.
 The prosecution argued that “the confidence which society has in the safety and security of Singapore can only be upheld by ensuring that those who contemplate such atrocious actions know that those who show no mercy to their victims will receive no mercy from the law”.

 22     A deterrent sentence would be appropriate where the offence was committed with premeditation and planning.
-Examples of particular circumstances of an offence which may attract general deterrence include offences committed by two or more persons and those which, in addition to harming their immediate victims, also have the wider-felt impact of triggering unease and offending the sensibilities of the general public (see _Public Prosecutor v Law Aik Meng_ [2007] 2 SLR(R) 814 at [25]).
+Examples of particular circumstances of an offence which may attract general deterrence include offences committed by two or more persons and those which, in addition to harming their immediate victims, also have the wider-felt impact of triggering unease and offending the sensibilities of the general public (see _Public Prosecutor v Law Aik Meng_ <span class="citation">[2007] 2 SLR(R) 814</span> at [25]).

 23     The deceased was 40 years old at the time of his demise.
 He was from a rural village in China and had come to Singapore to earn a living as a construction worker.
 His untimely death would doubtlessly bring indescribable grief to his family in China.